rwblickhan/astro-rwblickhan.org/src/content/technical/dotfiles.md

 - `tmux-resurrect`/`tmux-continuum`: Together, these plugins will automatically save the state of the tmux session and automatically restore it when you restart.
 - `tmux-open`: Just press "o" while a file or URL is highlighted in tmux to open it.
 That combines particular well with...
-- `tmux-copycat`: Use regexes to search the scrollback buffer!
-It also has predefined hotkeys for some regex patterns, so for instance I can press Ctrl-\ then Ctrl-u to highlight the latest URL, then "o" to open it, or run `git status` then repeatedly press Ctrl-\ then Ctrl-g to iterate over the files in the status prompt.
 - `tmux-yank`: This makes the copying behavior work a little better, notably while opening tmux via a VS Code terminal.
 - `vim-tmux-navigator`: This lets me use Ctrl-h/Ctrl-j/Ctrl-k/Ctrl-l to navigate around tmux splits and Neovim sessions.